rickwassing/cicada-develop/docs/overview-pipeline.rst

 Annotation
 ^^^^^^^^^^

 Cicada uses an algorithm adapted from GGIR's ``identify_level.R`` function to annotate the Acceleration Metrics.
-First, the user has to specify a set of parameters.
-The 'activity treshold' (e.g. 0.10 g for 'moderate' activity) is used to identify Epochs in which the Acceleration Metric 'Euclidean Norm' is above 0.10 g.
+There are 4 different algorithms that work slightly different, but in general the 'activity treshold' (e.g. 0.10 g for 'moderate' activity) is used to identify Epochs in which the Acceleration Metric 'Euclidean Norm' is above 0.10 g.
 The parameters 'activity time' (e.g. 10 minutes) and 'bout criterion' (e.g. 80%) are then used to only keep those segments in which 80% of the Epochs within a 10 minute window are above 0.10 g.
 The entire segment is then labelled as 'moderate' activity.
 This is repeated for all activity levels.
 Any Epoch that has not met any of the criteria is labelled as 'low' activity.
 This way, each and every Epoch has an Annotation label.

 **To Annotate Acceleration Metrics with GGIR,**

 - click ``Analyse`` > ``Annotate Epochs`` > ``Annotate Acceleration (GGIR)``.

-:ref:`Read more... <index-top>`
+:ref:`Read more... <analysis-annotate-acceleration-ggir-top>`

 In addition to Annotating Acceleration Metrics, we can Annotate light Metics.
-[TODO: Explain algorithm].
+Each and every epoch is checked between 2 thresholds, if it is lower than ``100`` lux, it is labeled as ``dim``, if it is between ``100`` and ``1000`` lux, is it labeled as ``moderate``, and if it is greater than or equal to ``1000`` lux, it is labeled ``bright``.

 **To Annotate light Metrics,**

 - click ``Analyse`` > ``Annotate Epochs`` > ``Annotate Light``.

-:ref:`Read more... <index-top>`
+:ref:`Read more... <analysis-annotate-light-top>`

 .. _overview-pipeline-sleep-window-events:

 Sleep Window Events
 ^^^^^^^^^^^^^^^^^^^

 An important part of analysing the Dataset is to define Sleep Window Events.
 They can be created manually, imported from a sleep diary, or we can define Sleep Window Events by using an algorithm.

-:ref:`Refer to the section on sleep analysis for in-depth guidelines <analysis-sleep-top>`
+Please refer to the section on :ref:`sleep analysis <analysis-sleep-top>` for in-depth instructions (highly recommended).
+Otherwise, use the quick instructions in the following sections to create Sleep Window Events.

 **To manually create Sleep Window Events,**

-:ref:`follow the instructions in the section on how to create events <overview-interface-create-events>`.
+:ref:`follow the instructions in the section on how to create manual events <overview-interface-create-events>`.

 **To import a sleep diary,**